StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/tags/add-tags.md

     ![Taxonomy tags](/thehive/images/administration-guides/taxonomy-tags.gif)

+    !!! tip "Why can't I add any taxonomy tags?"
+        Taxonomy tags can be added only if at least one taxonomy has been activated.
+To do so, contact someone with

 3. In the **Select tags from library** drawer, select the relevant taxonomy and the tags you want to add.

 4. Select **Add selected tags**.